risc0/risc0/examples/sha/README.md

 For a video walkthrough of this example, we suggest [this video from Web3Dev - Web in Chains](https://www.youtube.com/watch?v=Nmxe8cnuO-0&list=PLcPzhUaCxlCjHQleuRhYN09zXgj6b_s-e&index=4).
 Thanks to Pawel from [Discord](https://discord.gg/risczero) for creating and sharing this content!
-Note that the code snippets in this video are based on the 0.14 version of the zkVM.
+Note that the code snippets in this video are based on the 0.14 version of the zkVM; our API has changed since then.